Protected Growing With High Tunnels in a Changing Climate

 two farmer faces peeking out of lush tomato plants in a high tunnel on Joe's Brook Farm

 In our changing climate, many farms are considering or utilizing protected growing spaces to have more control over aspects like temperature and water.
 Commercial growers, learn about siting a new high tunnel and the management of water, heat, and wind for new and existing structures.
-Take a tour of and learn about the greenhouses at Joe’s Brook Farm.
-Owner Eric Skovsted will showcase their heating, venting, irrigation, and other infrastructure considerations.
+Take a tour of and learn about the greenhouses at Cedar Circle Farm.
+Farm staff will showcase mechanical systems, siting, and construction considerations.
 UVM Extension’s Joshua Faulkner will discuss water management related to high tunnels, including planning to account for site hydrology and addressing drainage around new and existing structures.
 UVM Extension’s Chris Callahan will address extreme weather, like how to mitigate against wind storms.
 This workshop earns one RAP Agricultural Water Quality education credit.

 What to Bring: